 - On-line or in-person mental health therapy

 - Medications for depression (under a medical professional’s care)

 - Accept it.
 It is an illness, NOT who you are.
 Acceptance is powerful.

 - Stop beating yourself up.
-You are no less worthy for having depression.
+You are no less worthy for struggling with this!

 - Identify negative thoughts and beliefs you have.
 Write them down and challenge them.
 Turn those negative thoughts and beliefs into rational, positive thoughts and truths.
 (Doing this with a therapist can be very helpful.)

 - Have a positive routine.
 Even when you don’t feel like it, try to stick to your routine.

 - Be a part of a community group that meets or talks regularly.

 These are not a substitute for seeing a professional and getting help, but some of these lifestyle choices can further help:

 - Regular exercise